nahidcode/duplicator/readme.txt

 The underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
 It's impossible to know how each system is setup; this is why your feedback is important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.

 = Disclaimer =
 This plugin does require some technical knowledge.
 If you plan to move WordPress or backup WordPress please use it at your own risk and do not forget to back up your files and databases beforehand.
 If you're new to WordPress or have a very limited technical background you may consider seeking out professional help your first time using the plugin.
 If you need to move or backup WordPress and would like additional help please visit the Duplicator [resources page](http://lifeinthegrid.com/labs/duplicator/) .

 = Active Contributors =
 <li>[Paal Joachim Romdahl](http://www.easywebdesigntutorials.com) (Training)</li>
 <li>[Hans-M. Herbrand](http://www.web266.de) (German) </li>
 <li>[Nicolas Richer](http://nicolasricher.fr) (French)</li>

-= Donate =
-Enjoy using *Duplicator*?
-Please consider [making a donation](http://lifeinthegrid.com/partner/) to support the project's continued development.